zaknesler/modulate/README.md

 ### spotify sync

-I like keeping my "Liked" Spotify tracks in a playlist organized by year, e.g. a playlist called *2023*, but I can't do that if I’m driving or don't want to open the app.
+I like having my favorite Spotify tracks sorted by year, e.g. a playlist called *2023* but it's annoying to add tracks to playlists manually.

-This thing simply watches your private “Liked” playlist and adds any tracks to a playlist you select (it syncs them at 11:55pm that night), then removes them from your "Liked" playlist.
+Basically, this app moves tracks from your private "Liked" playlist to any other playlist you choose, basically treating it as a buffer so you can press ❤️ and go on with your obviously busy life.
+Once you connect your Spotify account and select a playlist, it'll stay running and auto-transfer your tracks every night.

 #### Usage